sjammathletes/sjammathletes.github.io/sjammo.md

 #### Instructions:
 1. *Cheating:* No help from human beings outside your team is allowed.
 This means no whining to your mommy/daddy, no posting on discussion forums, etc. Exception: You’re allowed to use Wikipedia.
 (And other existing online sources too, although I doubt their credibility.)
 2. *Registration:* Click on the sign-up link above to sign your team up for the Olympiad.
+You may edit your registration information after you submit it up until the deadline.
     - A cool team name will be required during registration.
     - The grade level of the most aged member of your team will be required.
 This is to determine awards for different age groups
         - Babies: < Gr.
 9